COPRS/production-common/processing-common/doc/scaling.md

 This will define the number of instances for the application on deploying this chain.

-## Dynamically scale application while running
+## Dynamically scale an application while running

 SCDF provided a seperate command in order to dynamically scale an application up or down.
 This is necessary as the deployer properties are only considered ondeploying the stream, not when updating a stream.